 Learn how to draw a great looking Troll with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Troll.
+By following the simple steps, you too can easily draw a perfect Troll.

 Later legends depicted trolls as being the size of a man, dwarf, or elf.
 These trolls were said to live in the mountains, steal young women, and shape-shift.
 Modern children's tales, such as "Three Billy Goats Gruff," cast trolls living under bridges, exacting a toll for passage.